Pound slides below $1.20 as election threat adds to Brexit jeopardy

-LONDON (Reuters) - Sterling slumped below $1.20 on Tuesday to its weakest in three-years, as Prime Minister Boris Johnson’s implicit ultimatum to lawmakers to back him on Brexit or face an election sent investors scrambling to dump British assets.
+LONDON (Reuters) - Sterling sunk to a three-year low below $1.20 on Tuesday, as Prime Minister Boris Johnson’s implicit threat to lawmakers to back him on Brexit or face an election sent investors scrambling to dump British assets.

-The pound, which has lost 20% of its value since Britain voted to leave the European Union in 2016, fell to as low as $1.1959 GBP=D3, down nearly 1% on the day.
+The pound, which has lost 20% of its value since Britain voted to leave the European Union in 2016, fell as low as $1.1959 GBP=D3 before recovering.

-Barring an October 2016 ‘flash crash’ when sterling momentarily tanked to as low as $1.15, the British currency has not regularly traded at these levels since 1985.
+Barring an October 2016 flash crash when sterling briefly reached $1.15, the British currency has not regularly traded at such levels since 1985, according to Refinitiv data.

-Many fear that Britain will either crash out of the bloc on Oct.
-31 without a transitional deal to ease the divorce, or face a parliamentary election that would sow more unpredictability at a time when the economy is already struggling.
+Many fear that Britain will either crash out of the EU on Oct.
+31 without a transitional deal, or face an election that would sow more unpredictability when the economy is already struggling.

 Lawmakers will vote on Tuesday on the first stage of their plan to block Johnson from pursuing a no-deal Brexit ahead of the Oct.
 31 deadline.